Naval Historical Center Photo #63423

 attack

-against a now thoroughly-alerted defense against targets that were now
+against a now thoroughly-alerted defense on targets obscured

 Nagumo